 - Understand requirements from ESG rating agencies and improve evaluations

 We organized a “Dialogue with stakeholders” event to which we invited experts from various fields and our employees from the relevant fields.
 The purpose of this event was to understand and respond to the ever-changing varied demands of the society.

-Please click here to see “Dialogue with stakeholders” in the past.
+Please click here to see the latest “Dialogue with stakeholders.”